Samuel Josia Ntara: Msyamboza or Headman's Enterprise

-— Thomas Cullen Young, on S.J.
-Ntara.

 1949 also saw the publication of Ntara's first non-fiction biographical work.
 Msyamboza was a village headman at Chibanzi, a few miles from Kongwe where Ntara had been teaching since 1944.
 In his biography, Ntara recounts Msyamboza's reactions to the influence of religion and colonialism in the nineteenth and early twentieth centuries.
 Msyamboza's conversion to Christianity marks the climax of the book.

 The book was published simultaneously in ChiChewa and English, with Cullen Young again undertaking the translation as he had for Man of Africa.
 The full English title is Headman's Enterprise: An Unexpected page in Central African History.